-However, for an introvert, this might be one of their Achilles’ heel.
-Being naturally analytical and reflective, they are always looking for a way to avoid face-to-face interactions, especially in situations where they have to be assertive.
+However, for an introvert, this might be one of their Achilles’ heels.
+Being naturally analytical and reflective, they are always looking for a way to avoid face-to-face interactions, especially when they have to be assertive.

 Moreover, there are numerous benefits hidden in this personality type.
-Little things do not normally distract introverts, preferring to focus on the weightier matters.
-They are lovers and seekers of peace naturally, which is quite good during negotiations.
+Little things do generally not distract introverts, preferring to focus on the weightier matters.
+They are naturally lovers and seekers of peace, which is quite good during negotiations.

-Since they are mostly non-talkers, whenever they talk, people take them seriously.
+Since they are primarily non-talkers, people take them seriously whenever they talk.

 In this article, we have outlined five extraordinary ways for introverts to become world-class negotiators.

 A biblical passage lends credence to the notion of asking and receiving.
 There is enormous power in asking.
 Introverts would rather not ask, but when you muster the courage to make a request, the person at the other end of the table tends to take you seriously.

 You don’t merely ask; you support your request with facts and research.